Learn about clinical trials

 "Advancements made in clinical trials have improved survival of cancer," explains medical oncologist Andrew Poklepovic, M.D.

-“We believe every patient should have the opportunity to participate in clinical trials because they might be able to benefit from a therapy that is more effective than current standard-of-care protocols,” said Winn.
+"We believe every patient should have the opportunity to participate in clinical trials because they might be able to benefit from a therapy that is more effective than current standard-of-care protocols," said Robert A. Winn, M.D., director of VCU Massey Comprehensive Cancer Center.

 A clinical trial is a research study involving patients that is used to find better ways to diagnose, prevent or treat diseases using new drugs or new devices.
 Trials are designed to answer specific questions about new and established therapies.
 They help doctors tell if a new treatment works and is safe.
 Millions of patients have taken part in this kind of research, and nearly all of today’s cancer drugs were tested this way.